jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 ### Reverse proxy (nginx, traefik)

-You can use one of your favorite http reverse proxy.
+You can use one of your favorite http reverse proxies.
 Configure HTTPS on reverse proxy and proxy to an HTTP instance of openvpn-auth-oauth2.
 For beginners, [traefik](https://traefik.io/traefik/) is recommended since it [natively](https://doc.traefik.io/traefik/https/acme/) supports [Let's Encrypt](https://letsencrypt.org/) where you can get public SSL certificates for free.